jaitone/CV/README.md

 - Games
   - For the same reason I like mangas, many games try to tell a story.
 Also my favourite games are Half Life or Zelda type where you need to think to solve a puzzle
 - Classic guitar
-  - I tought myself how to play guitar by using youtube videos
+  - I tought myself how to play guitar by using YouTube videos
 - Cooking
   - Before working in a kitchen, I always enjoyed experimenting with food and the mix of different flavours